 Alternatively, if you’re asking yourself how much is my house worth in hopes of opening a home equity line of credit, it’s normal for your lender to require an appraisal.

 Trelora uses data directly from the multiple listing services (MLSs), the databases that real estate agents use to list properties.
 We use MLS data on recently sold homes in your area to calculate your home’s current market value, a Trelora agent will use MLS data from recently sold homes in your area.

 When you’re ready for a professional home-value estimate and comparative market analysis, connect with us.
 A Trelora real estate agent who specializes in your neighborhood can evaluate your home in person and give you pricing recommendations based on a variety of factors.
 Trelora agents work with hundreds of home buyers and sellers each year.
 Plus, we have a team of dedicated pricing agents who see more homes than any other agents.
 This enables them to give you the best possible recommendation for your home.

 If you’re thinking about selling, a home value estimate from Trelora can help you understand how much you’ll get for your home on the open market.
 It’s also a great way to better estimate how much you’ll likely pay for homes you’re interested in if you’re house hunting.
-Trelora Real Estate is in 7 states across the country, and can provide a home value estimate in these areas, Atlanta, Charleston, Charlotte, Denver, Phoenix, Raleigh, Seattle, St. Louis and Tucson.
+Trelora Real Estate is in 7 states across the country, and can provide a home value estimate in these areas, Atlanta, Charleston, Charlotte, Denver, Phoenix, Raleigh, Sacramento, Seattle, St. Louis and Tucson.